dnix101/pso-explorer-demos/README.md

 # Demo scripts for Pure Service Orchestrator™ Explorer

 Pure Service Orchestrator™ Explorer (PSO Explorer) provides a unified view into storage, empowering Kubernetes admins and storage admins with 360-degree container storage visibility.
-The collection of scripts in this repo allow you to demonstrate the features of PSO Explorer.
+The collection of scripts in this repo allow you to demonstrate some of the features of PSO Explorer.

 ## What does the demo do?